tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/readme.md

 ## Overview
 Tumeryk Proxy is designed for secure interaction with LLMs and the Tumeryk Guard system.
 The two primary features are to interact with the model directly via the `chat` function and with the guard via the `chat_guard` function for a selected policy.
 Both of these functions can also be found in the API client.
 More information regarding usage can be found below under "Running Tumeryk Proxy API Client."

+## UI vs. API Client

+- **UI**: The Tumeryk Proxy UI offers a limited interface with integrated logging and configuration management for demo purposes.
+It uses a `JWT_SECRET_KEY` stored in the environment.

+- **API Client**: The `ApiClient` class provides direct, programmatic interaction with Tumeryk services.
+While it doesn’t include built-in logging, it allows granular control over API requests and is easily extensible.
+Logging can be integrated via use of `tumeryk_proxy/logger.py`

 ## Setup Instructions

 ### Prerequisites